zopefoundation/ZODB/index.rst

 When should you use ZODB?
 =========================

-When you want to focus on what your application does without database operations slowing you down Even if find you need to incorporate or switch to another database later, you can use ZODB in the early part of your project to make initial discovery and learning much quicker.
+You want to focus on your application without writing a lot of database code.
+  Even if find you need to incorporate or switch to another database later, you can use ZODB in the early part of your project to make initial discovery and learning much quicker.

-When your application has complex relationships and data structures In relational databases you have to join tables to model complex data structures and these joins can be tedious and expensive.
+Your application has complex relationships and data structures.
+  In relational databases you have to join tables to model complex data structures and these joins can be tedious and expensive.
 You can mitigate this to some extent in databases like Postgres by using